ViTAE-Transformer/ViTPose/README.md

 ## Updates

+> [2023-01-10] Update ViTPose+!
+It uses MoE strategies to jointly deal with human, animal, and wholebody pose estimation tasks.

 > [2022-05-24] Upload the single-task training code, single-task pre-trained models, and multi-task pretrained models.

 > [2022-05-06] Upload the logs for the base, large, and huge models!